The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Methods:

 The above formalism relies on the assumption that both the feature and target variables are Gaussian when in reality they have skewed distributions.
-Hence, all the variables need to be transformed to have a Gaussian distribution before applying the algorithm and inverse-transformed to their original distributions.
-In our previous paper, we applied different transformations tailored to the distribution of each specific halo or environment property.
-For eg., a Logarithmic transformation works fairly well to Gaussianize halo concentration and halo spin.
-However, this approach requires us to know an analytical description of the distribution to make an informed choice as to what transformation to apply in each case.
+Hence, all the variables need to be transformed to have a Gaussian distribution before applying \hs, and then inverse-transformed to their original distributions.

-To overcome this, here we use instead the sci-kit-learn implementation called quantile transformer.
-This is based on multivariate probability integral transform \citep{10.1214/aoms/1177729394} that has two advantages --- it can Gaussianize any arbitrary distribution and it preserves rank correlations between the variables.
+Different transformations can be tailored to the distribution of each specific halo or environment property \citep{ramakrishnan2022}.
+For example, a logarithmic transformation works fairly well to transform halo concentration and halo spin to a Gaussian variable.
+However, this approach requires an analytical description of the distribution of halo properties.
+To overcome this issue, here we used instead the { quantile transformer} from {\sc sci-kit-learn}.
+This method is based on a multi-variate probability integral transformation \citep{10.1214/aoms/1177729394}.
+This transformation has two advantages: (i) it can transform any arbitrary distribution to a Gaussian distribution, and (ii) it preserves rank correlations between the variables.

-\subsubsection{Linear Constraints}
+\subsection{Linear constraints}